-As you can see from many articles on this blog, bamboo is a particularly hard flooring material and highly resistant to denting.
-It is substantially harder than most hardwoods, and strand woven bamboo is the hardest natural flooring materials available.
-We rate the hardness of bamboo and wood on the Janka scale, and here is an that explains what the Janka scale is and how it works.
-Strand woven bamboo has a Janka rating of over 4,000 which is three times harder than solid oak.
-While we don’t recommend that you walk on it in high heels, even heavy furniture is unlikely to dent it.
+As you can see from many articles on this blog, bamboo flooring is a tough flooring material and highly resistant to denting.
+It is substantially harder than most hardwoods (Read our blog, How Strong is Bamboo Flooring Compared to Hardwood? for more information.).
+And strand woven bamboo is the hardest natural flooring material available.
+We rate the hardness of bamboo and wood on the Janka scale, and below is a graph that explains what the Janka scale is and how it works.
+Strand woven bamboo has a Janka rating of over 4,000, which is three times harder than solid oak.
+While we don’t recommend you walk on it in high heels, even heavy furniture is unlikely to dent it.
 For hardness, it receives 10 out of 10.

-Cork is a naturally soft material, so you might anticipate it to have a low Janka rating.
+Cork is a naturally soft material, so you might anticipate it would have a low Janka rating.
 Of course, you are correct; its Janka hardness is around 200, so it’s only one-fortieth as hard as strand woven bamboo.
 However, things aren’t necessarily as bad as they might appear.
 Cork is also a highly elastic material.
 Consequently, it will bounce back into shape from dents.
-However, once it exceeds its elastic limit it is easily deformed, Walking on a cork floor in high heels will instantly destroy it and leaving heavy furniture on it for any length of time will almost certainly cause dents.
-So, for hardness and resistance to denting we give it just 2 points out of 10.
+However, once it exceeds its elastic limit, it is easily deformed.
+Walking on a cork floor in high heels will instantly destroy it, and leaving heavy furniture on it for any length of time will almost certainly cause dents.
+So, for hardness and resistance to denting, we give it just 2 points out of 10.

 ECO-FRIENDLESS / DAMAGE TO THE ENVIRONMENT

 Bamboo is probably the most sustainable building material on the planet.
 It grows very fast and has a significantly lower eco-cost than hardwoods.
-It is technically a grass, not a wood, and from planting can be ready for harvesting in under five years.
-Even harvesting bamboo is sustainable as it doesn’t erode the local environment or damage flora and fauna.
-It has a more significant impact on reducing global warming by taking in carbon dioxide than any other plant.
+It is technically grass, not wood, and it can be ready to harvest under five years from planting.
+Even harvesting bamboo is sustainable since it doesn’t erode the local environment or damage flora and fauna.
+Taking in carbon dioxide has a more significant impact on reducing global warming than any other plant.
 For eco-friendliness, we give it maximum marks of 10 out of 10.

 Cork is also highly sustainable.
-It is a part of bark known as the phellem layer and can be harvested without cutting down the tree.
-We simply strip the bark from the tree and let the tree continue to grow.
-It takes a long time for the tree to mature; typically 25 years or more, but the bark and cork grow back and can be re-harvested after another 9 years or so.
-The process doesn’t harm the tree and it’s not unusual for the cork oak tree to live for 200 years.
-It doesn’t require pesticides or significantly deplete the water table.
+It is a part of a bark known as the phellem layer and can be harvested without cutting down the tree.
+We strip the bark from the tree and let the tree continue to grow.
+It takes a long time for the tree to mature, typically 25 years or more, but the bark and cork grow back and can be re-harvested after another 9 years or so.
+The process doesn’t harm the tree, and it’s not unusual for the cork oak tree to live for 200 years.
+It doesn’t require pesticides and does not significantly deplete the water table.
 From an eco-friendly perspective, cork flooring scores 10 out of 10.

 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

-Many of the materials we have in our homes compromise the quality of the air we breathe as they emit organic chemicals known as VOCs (volatile organic chemicals).
-In the US, on average the amount of indoor pollutants exceeds outside pollution by five to ten times.
-For more information on indoor air pollution please view the video below.
-These pollutants impact health, so it is clearly better to minimize them when we can, for instance by choosing flooring that is free or nearly free of them.
-So how to bamboo and cork flooring compare?
+Many of the materials we have in our homes compromise the quality of the air we breathe because they emit organic chemicals known as VOCs (volatile organic chemicals).
+In the U.S., on average, the amount of indoor pollutants exceeds outside pollution by five to ten times.
+For more information on indoor air pollution, please view the video below.
+These pollutants impact health, so it is clearly better to minimize them when we can, for instance, by choosing a flooring that is free or nearly free of them.
+So how do bamboo and cork flooring compare?

-The VOC content of bamboo is extremely low and well within the most stringent indoor air quality guidelines.
+The VOC content of bamboo is shallow and well within the most stringent indoor air quality guidelines.
 This is one of the reasons many people prefer bamboo over alternative materials.
-Even though urea-formaldehyde adhesive is used in the manufacture of engineered bamboo flooring (as it is in other engineered hardwoods), and this can produce a small amount of VOCs, the quantity is minuscule and well below the level that might affect your health.
+Even though the urea-formaldehyde adhesive is used to manufacture engineered bamboo flooring (as it is in other engineered hardwoods) and can produce a small amount of VOCs, the quantity is minuscule and well below the level that might affect your health.
 It scores 9 out of 10 for indoor air quality.